-Navigating the Cloud-Native Landscape in MACH Architecture
+Navigating the Cloud-Native Landscape in MACH Technology

-Navigating the Cloud-Native Landscape in MACH Architecture
+Navigating the Cloud-Native Landscape in MACH Technology

 The cloud-native paradigm is reshaping how businesses think about software deployment and scalability.
-In MACH architecture, being cloud-native isn't just an option—it's necessary for eCommerce businesses.
+In MACH Technology, being cloud-native isn't just an option—it's necessary for eCommerce businesses.
 But what does it mean to be cloud-native?
 Let's explore.

 Traditional Hosting vs. Cloud-Native: A Contrast